nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Yellow Pages (YP) is a desktop app for managing contacts, optimised for use via a Graphical User Interface (GUI).
+If you can type fast, YP can get your contacts and scheduling done faster than traditional GUI apps.

+* Quick Start
+* Features
+  * Viewing help
+  * Adding a contact
+  * Listing all contacts
+  * Editing a contact
+  * Locating contact by name
+  * Locating contact by tag
+  * Deleting a contact
+  * Clearing all contacts
+  * Adding a meeting
+  * Searching meetings
+  * Filtering meetings
+  * Exiting the program
+  * Saving the data
-* Table of Contents
+* FAQ
-{:toc}
+* Command Summary

 --------------------------------------------------------------------------------------------------------------------